 Code provision A.2.1 provides that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
 However, the Company does not have a separate chairman and chief executive and Mr. Feng Zhong Yun currently performs these two roles.
-The Board believes that vesting the roles of both chairman and chief executive in the same person has the benefit of ensuring consistent leadership within the Group and enables more effective and efficient overall strategic planning for the Group.
-The Board considers that the balance of power and authority will not be impaired by the present arrangement and this structure will enable the Group to make and implement decisions promptly and effectively.
-After taking into account the overall circumstances of the Group, the Board will continue to review and consider the separation of the duties of the chairman and chief executive if and when appropriate.
+The Board believes that vesting the roles of both chairman and chief executive officer in Mr. Feng provides the Group with strong and consistent leadership, allows for more effective planning and execution of long-term business strategies and enhances efficiency in decision-making.
+As all major decisions are made in consultation with members of the Board and relevant Board committees, and there are independent non-executive Directors on the Board offering independent perspectives, the Board is therefore of the view that there are adequate safeguards in place to ensure sufficient balance of powers within the Board.
+The Board will continue to review and monitor the practices of the Company for the purpose of complying with the CG Code and maintaining a high standard of corporate governance practices of the Company.
+The Board will continue to review and consider the separation of the duties of the Chairman and Chief Executive if and when appropriate.